 Learn About How We Can Help With Warts

 You probably know that our skin is our body’s largest organ, and you may even have some personal experience with warts.
-Warts develop when certain viruses infect the upper layer of the skin.
+Warts develop when certain types of human papillomavirus infect the upper layer of the skin.
 While unsightly, warts are not generally dangerous or a cause for worry.
-Generally, these rough growths will go away without the need for treatment.
+Typically, these rough growths will go away without the need for treatment.
 In the event that you are experiencing warts that have not gone away, Dr. Bolante at Parasol Dermatology can help.

 Warts and How Parasol Dermatology Can Help

 The first thing we’d like to reiterate about warts is that they generally are not dangerous and are not cancerous.
 They’re infectious, being able to transfer from one person to another, and may appear in new places on someone with warts due to nail-biting or touch.

 Learn More: https://parasoldermatology.com/medical-dermatology/warts/

 Warts come in several forms, defined by their appearance and where they grow.
 The most common forms of warts include:

 - Common warts: Appearing around the nails, fingers and back of the hand, these are among the most common warts.
 These warts often feel like rough bumps on the skin.

 - Foot (plantar) warts: When warts appear on the soles of the feet, they’re known as plantar warts.
 This type of wart tends to grow in dense clusters and can be quite painful.

 - Flat warts: While most warts are raised in rough patches, flat warts are smaller and appear in large numbers.
 They can appear anywhere on the body.

 - Filiform warts: These most often develop on the fingers and often appear to have long threads issuing from them.
 This type of wart tends to spread quite quickly.